NCC Walking Club Returns Fall 23

 Let’s get active!
-NCC Wellness Committee will be bringing back Walking Club starting Tuesday, November 15th, 2022.
-Walk briskly around campus with us every Tuesday from 10:00-10:30am.
-Meet outside of the Computer Lab (W150) on West Campus at 10:00am sharp.
+NCC Wellness Committee will be bringing back Walking Club starting Fall 2023.
+Walk briskly around campus with us once a week around noon.
+Check back for exact days!

 Body Breaks a Huge Success!

 This spring we ran our “Body Breaks Beyond” video series.
 It was a 4 week program to get our faculty and staff moving more and sitting less.
 It is an exercise plan that can be done at your desk or in the comfort of your home.
 Check out the video here to get started on this 4 part series.

 “I found that participating in the Body Breaks Beyond! program that my muscle tone increased overall, especially in my legs and arms.
 It also gave me additional energy.
 In addition, it gave motivation to exercise at least those three times a week.”

 – Gregory L. Riley, Sr., Assistant Professor of Criminal Justice.

 See the video series link on the left for more reviews!

 The Health Risk Assessment (HRA) is a voluntary survey open to all faculty and staff here at NCC.
 This survey is completed electronically with guaranteed anonymity.
 The data collected from the HRA assessment provides the Wellness Committee with information to identify and address the specific health and wellness needs of the campus.
 For those individuals willing to share their information, the HRA can also act as a method of determining progress made with lifestyle changes and/or exercise prescriptions.

 Did you know that your health plan offers monthly well-being seminars presented by Wellspark.
 The topics include the seven chronic condition basics along with related health and well-being topics.

 - Tuning in to your body, Turning up Your Mind*